Nadeen218/COVID-19-Data-Analysis/README.md

 - Exploratory and comparative analysis to identify patterns and correlations.

-## 📈 Data
+## 📈 Dataset
-Data is collected globally and organized by country/region The dataset includes:
+Data is collected and organized by country/region
+The dataset includes:
 - Confirmed cases
 - Deaths